 Day 9: Foula & Papa Stour

-Found twenty-three kilometres west of the Shetland Islands, Foula is the most remote permanently inhabited island in the UK.
-Here, a few dozen folk make their homes, many preserving traditional methods of agriculture and subsistence—yet most have access to the Internet in their crofts.
-Known for its 365-metre cliffs, Foula is popular with birders looking to see Arctic terns, red-throated divers and great skuas.
+Twenty-three kilometres west of the Shetland Islands, Foula is the most remote inhabited island in the UK.
+Here, a few dozen folk make their homes, many preserving traditional methods of agriculture and subsistence.
+Arctic terns, red-throated divers, and great skuas may be found here.

 Day 11: Aberdeen